mkauppila/CCHCache/Readme.md

 instead it lets the developer decide when to purge the in-memory cache.
 - It does not encourage using only one instance of the cache hence no shared singleton access

+Noteworthy things:
+- CCHCache is not optimal for small resources because  it'll add some 130 bytes of overhead per item.

 ## Basic usage